Disney’s Animal Kingdom

 Many declare the new attraction Flight of Passage to be the best ride anywhere.
 Actually, every single person that I have asked have made this claim.
-I will not wait for 2 hours for any ride, anywhere and will have to take their word for it; at least for now.
+I found it exhilarating and unique, but still not the best ride ever.

 Na’vi River Journey, the other attraction, takes you on a boat ride through the glowing forest of Pandora.
 It is a classical Disney dark ride, including animatronics.
 The line for it is not near as bad as for Flight of Passage.
 I found it enjoyable with impressive special effects.
 Not being a huge Avatar fan, though, I am not in a rush to do it again.

 The floating islands with waterfalls and odd flora of Pandora are interesting.
 I thought that much of it, especially the plants looked fake.
-Other than having possibly the best attraction, Pandora pales to most of the rest of Animal Kingdom.
-I am glad that there is more to do, though.
+Except for Flight of Passage, Pandora pales to rest of Animal Kingdom.
+With it, Pandora adds much needed activity and new life to the park.

 Expanded Park Hours

 Animal Kingdom hours remained roughly 9 a.m to 6 p.m for years.
 The park now closes 1- 2 hours later, with possible longer hours in the summer.
 I enjoyed walking through the park after dark.
 It takes on a different dimension and works well.